-\ Denotes files that can be downloaded from Novell's FTP site.
+\ Denotes files that can be downloaded from Novell's FTP site: ftp:// 137.65.3.15/pub/updates/dsktop/nwl11/l11d03.exe

 Interact will also communicate over any network or operating system that supports NetBIOS protocols.
 Examples include Lantastic, Microsoft, and IBM.
 If you need assistance with NetBIOS and networking, consult your network administrator or a certified network technician.